silverbulletmd/silverbullet/docs/Revisions.md

 1. Enter a **Repository** URL.
 A repository web address can be converted to its clone address.
 The effective address is shown before testing.
 2. Choose **Deploy key for this space** or **Use server credentials**.
 The latter means that you manage the server's Git authentication yourself.
 3. For a deploy key, generate it, copy its public key, and install it at the repository host with write access.
 The key must be installed before the connection check can succeed.
 4. **Check connection**.
 The check uses the candidate address and credentials on this page.
-Editing them invalidates the result.
+For a new connection, it detects the remote's default branch and shows the local-to-remote mapping.
+Editing the address or credentials invalidates the result.
 A push preflight is useful, but repository hooks or branch protection can still reject the actual push.
+Large repositories may take several minutes to check.
 5. Review the destination, branch, local history that will be shared, and remote-check frequency, then **Enable sync**.
 The connected overview shows the first sync's actual progress and result.

 A connection shares committed history, including older versions of files, rather than only the space's current contents.
 If both repositories have unrelated histories, combining them requires a separate one-time choice.
 Conflicting pages are resolved as described below.